WordPress Speed Killer

 This brings us to our last performance killer: the page size.
 Many slow websites are simply too big, have too many plugins installed, an unnecessarily large theme, or are overloaded with images and graphics.
 This is good news!
 Because it means that WordPress performance can be increased very easily in many cases.
 If you regularly clean out your website, you can usually keep your page load time at a good level.

-Conclusion: Summarize and compress
+Conclusion: Summarise and compress

 So while the host and server determine the basic performance potential of your website, what you do with it is entirely up to you.